 - Only move in front of the open truck trailer door once you are certain there are no hazards.

-Other provisions you should take in loading and unloading are:
+Other precautions you should take in loading and unloading are:

 - Place flags when checking the trailer door, so that you will have a clear zone in which to work.